elcontraption/flickity-transformer/README.md

 - [Simple cover-flow example](http://codepen.io/elcontraption/pen/jrdOqr)

 ## Contributing
 Contributions are welcome.
+Top priorities are to support `wrapAround: true` and units other than pixels for stop positions.
+See issues for details.
 To get up and running:

 ```bash
 # Install dependencies